Stress-free vet visits

 Some animals may also benefit from medication to reduce stress given prior to a clinic visit.
 Speak to your veterinarian about the options available for your furry friend.

-Companion Animals New Zealand accredited organisations that can also help give you great advice include: The Association of Professional Dog Trainers New Zealand and International Association of Animal Behavior Consultants.
+Companion Animals New Zealand accredited organisations that can also help give you great advice include: The Association of Professional Dog Trainers New Zealand and International Association of Animal Behaviour Consultants.

 Like all things - practice makes perfect